-As the largest ski resort in North America and home to the record-breaking Peak 2 Peak Gondola, keen skiers and snowboarders have over 8,000 acres of incredible and varied terrain to tackle across the two mountains.
+As one of the largest ski resorts in North America and home to the record-breaking Peak 2 Peak Gondola, keen skiers and snowboarders have over 8,000 acres of incredible and varied terrain to tackle across the two mountains.
 The pedestrianised village has lively après, a wide variety of fine dining and spas to soothe aching muscles.

-The two resorts, Whistler and Blackcomb, merged in 1997 and have since become one of the most sought-after ski destinations in the world.
+Whistler and Blackcomb merged in 1997 and have since become one of the most sought-after ski destinations in the world.
 Just a two-hour drive from Vancouver and under a ten-hour direct flight from London, it is well worth the journey.
 Renowned around the world for its snowy seasons and providing a wide range of slope gradients and difficulties, it is suitable for all levels.

 Graced with an average snowfall of 12m a year, Whistler catches storms that brew in the Pacific and head inland, dumping copious amounts of fluffy powder.
-Local backcountry guides can lead you around the wilderness, discovering fresh snow.
-Head down legendary routes like the 200m-long DOA couloir, the backside of Flute and the south-east face of Spearhead.
-Heliskiing unlocks another 173 glaciers and over 400,000 acres, which is 50 times the size of Whistler Blackcomb.
+Local backcountry guides can lead you around the wilderness, discovering fresh tracks.
+Head down legendary routes like the 200m-long DOA couloir, the backside of Flute and the south eastern face of Spearhead.
+Heli skiing unlocks another 173 glaciers and over 400,000 acres, which is 50 times the size of Whistler Blackcomb.

-Whistler’s après isn’t quite as raucous as Europe’s.
-A few cold ones once the lifts have shut allow you the rest of the evening for off-piste activities.
-Want to soar through the sky like an eagle, why not try ziplining?
-Special occasion?
-Snowmobile to Crystal Hut for a candlelit fondue dinner at 6,000ft.
-Families may like to dogsled, have a hot chocolate in an igloo or try tubing.
+Soar through the sky on the zipline or celebrate a special occasion by snowmobiling to Crystal Hut.
+Here you can dine on a candlelit fondue dinner at 6,000ft.
+Families may like to go dogsledding, have a hot chocolate in an igloo or try tubing.
 Or, your well-used muscles may be yearning for a pamper session at the Scandinave Spa.
 The best bit – you’re fresh-faced for first lifts.

-Located by the Blackcomb gondola, the Fairmont Chateau is one of Whistler’s prestigious addresses.
-Rooms are large and stylish, choose between seven restaurant options and relax in the wellness centre’s eucalyptus steam room.
-Summit Boutique Hotel is a quirky hotel with 81 beautiful suites in Whistler Village.
-Dine at the highly regarded Sachi Sushi restaurant or Elements Urban Tapas Parlour, and wind down on the outdoor patio that has a heated pool and hot tub for relaxing in the sun after skiing.
+By the Blackcomb gondola, the Fairmont Chateau is one of Whistler’s prestigious addresses with large stylish rooms.
+Choose between seven restaurants and great wellness facilities, including a eucalyptus steam room.
+Summit Boutique Hotel is a quirky hotel with beautiful suites in Whistler Village.
+Dine at the highly regarded Sachi Sushi restaurant or more casually at Elements Urban Tapas Parlour.
+The outdoor patio that has a heated pool and hot tub for relaxing in the sun after skiing.
 View Whistler accommodation here